Psychokiller1888/AmenitizScriptiz/README.md

 - If you are not Javascript savy, **do not** touch anything coming after `// DANGER ZONE`.
 - If for any reason you want to disable a script, under `My Scripts` you have a `toggle` to do so.
 - If for any reason you want to remove a script, under `My Scripts` you can click on the `trash bin` icon and confirm the deletion.
-- If you have made changes to configuration and you want to use the plugin on different computers, you can at all time click on the `share icon` which will give you a link to use on your other computers.
+- If you have made changes to configuration, and you want to use the plugin on different computers, you can at all time click on the `share icon` which will give you a link to use on your other computers.

 ## Why this repository?

-Because the update process of installed Scripty scripts is not easy and I want to keep a trace of my plugins somewhere safe.
+Because the update process of installed Scripty scripts is not easy, and I want to keep a trace of my plugins somewhere safe.

 ## Is this free?

 Yeah...
-And you can reuse it, mod it etc etc etc...
+And you can reuse it, mod it, etc. etc. etc...

 ## Are you Amenitiz, with Amenitiz or working for Amenitiz?